Best Money-Saving Apps

 But sometimes the trade off for letting the toddler nap longer, or not dragging kids through the store is totally worth it!
 Not to mention the time saved.

-Swagbucks is great because it’s an app with a lot of options.
+Swagbucks is great because it’s a money-saving app with a lot of options.
 You complete tasks and are rewarded with points, referred to as swagbucks.
 Once you accumulate a certain number of swagbucks, you cash in for gift cards to great places, like Amazon and Target, or send the cash directly to paypal.

 You earn by watching videos, taking surveys, answering the daily poll, entering swagcodes (bonus codes usually found on facebook), and by using Swagbucks as a search engine.
 You won’t get swagbucks with every search, but you’ll be randomly rewarded with various amounts.